sadhika88/Task1FindElementID/README.md

 * [ ] **Conclusion**

  Successfully completed a demo project using findElement by ID in Selenium.
 I uploaded the project on GitHub and shared all my skills.
-I also explained how I developed the source code and handled the task along with test report
+I also explained how I developed the source code and handled the task along with test report.

+ ### Report